Find Affordable College Courses

 Top 10 Best Human Development & Family Studies Bachelor's Degree Schools

-Out-of-state tuition fees for undergraduate students at University of the District of Columbia are $13,004 per year.
+The average tuition and fees for an out-of-state undergraduate student at University of the District of Columbia are $13,004 a year.
 While working on their Bachelor's Degree, human development majors at University of the District of Columbia accumulate an average of around $38,097 in student debt.

 #2